 You can’t go wrong with this super-simple technique.
 Your chicken will be fabulous on its own, with a side of blue cheese dip, or even ranch dressing.

-What are your favorite sides to serve with wings?
+What are your favorite sides to serve with this meaty appetizer?
 Are you a fan of an unconventional dip?
 Let us know in the comments below!